microformats/microformats-ruby/README.md

 ###Interactive

-You can use the code interacively for testing but runnin
+You can use the code interacively for testing but running
 ```
 bundle console
 ```